Video game addiction

-The World Health Organization included gaming disorder in the 11th revision of its International Classification of Diseases (ICD).
-The American Psychiatric Association (APA), while stating there is insufficient evidence for the inclusion of Internet gaming disorder in the Diagnostic and Statistical Manual of Mental Disorders in 2013, considered it worthy of further study.
+The World Health Organization (WHO) included gaming disorder in the 11th revision of its International Classification of Diseases (ICD).
+The American psychiatric association, while stating that there is insufficient evidence for the inclusion of Internet gaming disorder as an officially recognized disorder in the fifth edition (DSM-5) of the Diagnostic and Statistical Manual of Mental Disorders published in 2013, considered it worthy of further study, thus including it in its chapter on Conditions for Further Study.

 Controversy around the diagnosis includes whether the disorder is a separate clinical entity or a manifestation of underlying psychiatric disorders.
 Research has approached the question from a variety of viewpoints, with no universally standardized or agreed definitions, leading to difficulties in developing evidence-based recommendations.

 Definition and diagnosis

-In its report, the Council on Science and Public Health to the American Medical Association (AMA) used this two-hour-per-day limit to define "gaming overuse", citing the American Academy of Pediatrics guideline of no more than one to two hours per day of "screen time".
+In its report, the Council on Science and Public Health to the American Medical Association (AMA) used this two-hour-per-day limit to define "gaming overuse", citing the American Academy of Pediatrics guideline of no more than seven hours per day of "screen time".
 However, the ESA document cited in the Council report does not contain the two-hour-per-day data.

 American Psychiatric Association

-While the American Psychiatric Association (APA) does not recognise video game addiction as a disorder, in light of existing evidence, the organisation included video game addiction as a "condition requiring further study" in the DSM-5 as Internet gaming disorder.
+While the American Psychiatric Association (APA) does not recognize video game addiction as a disorder, in light of existing evidence, the organisation included video game addiction as a "condition requiring further study" in the DSM-5 as Internet gaming disorder.
 Video game addiction is a broader concept than internet gaming addiction, but most video game addiction is associated with internet gaming.
 APA suggests, like Khan, the effects (or symptoms) of video game addiction may be similar to those of other proposed psychological addictions.
-Video game addiction may be an impulse control disorder, similar to compulsive gambling The APA explains why Internet Gaming Disorder has been proposed as a disorder:This decision was based upon the large number of studies of this condition and the severity of its consequences. ...
+Video game addiction may be an impulse control disorder, similar to compulsive gambling.
+The APA explains why Internet Gaming Disorder has been proposed as a disorder:This decision was based upon the large number of studies of this condition and the severity of its consequences. ...
 Because of the distinguishing features and increased risks of clinically significant problems associated with gaming in particular, the Workgroup recommended the inclusion of only internet gaming disorder in Section 3 of the DSM-5.

 Some players become more concerned with their interactions in the game than in their broader lives.
 Players may play many hours per day, neglect personal hygiene, gain or lose significant weight, disrupt sleep patterns resulting in sleep deprivation, play at work, avoid phone calls from friends, or lie about how much time they spend playing video games.

-The APA has developed nine criteria for characterising the proposed Internet Gaming Disorder:
+The APA has developed nine criteria for characterizing the proposed Internet Gaming Disorder: